 Isothermal refers to a process in which a system changes—whether it be the pressure, volume and/or contents—without the temperature changing.
 From the point of view of the first law of thermodynamics, this means that the internal energy of the system is unchanged, since temperature is a measure of the average kinetic energy of molecules within the system.
-This then looks like:
+The total energy of the system (and the enthalpy) often changes in isothermal processes though.
+The first law of thermodynamics can be expressed mathematically as:

 The following video from UC Berkley's chemistry department explains the idea of an isothermal process with visuals.